 Sciatica and back pain can effect women often in their third trimester when the excess weight can press on nerves and cause pain.
 We use gentle acupuncture techniques to relax muscles and increase circulation while women comfortably rest.
 Often acupuncture creates immediate effects and women will notice a reduction in pain right away.
 It is recommended to have treatment for back pain, sciatica and pelvic pain during the end of pregnancy to reduce pain prior to labor.
 Recent studies showed a benefit of acupuncture for evening pelvic pain; pelvic and low-back pain; nausea; functional disability; and sleep quality.

-With your primary care provider’s consent we will employ acupuncture techniques to deeply relax a full term pregnant woman.
+With your primary care provider’s consent we will employ acupuncture techniques to deeply relax a full term pregnant person.
 While we do not “induce” labor like pitocin may, we open the gates of Qi and create a movement of Qi and blood that frequently allows women to begin labor.
 Studies suggest that acupuncture applied at term of pregnancy seems to be effective in reducing the rate of labor induction.

 This treatment is gentle and relaxing, but contractions may begin soon after.
-The providers at IAOM are experienced in treating women in all stages of pregnancy and have safely treated women prior to labor for years.
+The providers at IA are experienced in treating women in all stages of pregnancy and have safely treated women prior to labor for years.
 We also teach our patients and provide a video for at home acupressure techniques.
-A recent study showed a reduction in pain and less need for cesarean section for women who used acupressure during labor and delivery.
+A recent study showed a reduction in pain and less need for cesarean section for people who used acupressure during labor and delivery.

 Many women who have managed their headaches and migraines with medications for years come to acupuncture to manage their pain once their care providers have recommended discontinuing medications during pregnancy.
 Acupuncture is safe and effective to use in pregnancy to naturally reduce headaches.
 Available studies about migraine headaches suggest that acupuncture is at least as effective as, or possibly more effective than, prophylactic drug treatment, and has fewer adverse effects which are crucial to consider in pregnancy.